canonical-web-and-design/tutorials.ubuntu.com/tutorials/continuous-snap-delivery-from-travis-ci/continuous-snap-delivery-from-travis-ci.md

 The final step to enable continuous delivery from Travis CI to all your early adopters is to add some commands to the `.travis.yml` file we created before.
 But we don’t really have to do much, snapcraft will take care of it for us.

-We need install the travis command-line utility, which will be used by snapcraft in a moment.
+We need to install the travis command-line utility, which will be used by snapcraft in a moment.
 Travis is a ruby gem, but is not available in the Ubuntu repositories, so installing it requires a few commands:

 ``` bash
 sudo apt install ruby-dev